Image Image

 • The penalties for first-time, repeat, and aggravated DUI charges.
 Each type of DUI charge carries its own potential penalties and long-term consequences.

-• How a DUI lawyer in West Frankfort, IL can help you at every stage — from license suspension to courtroom defense.
+• How a DUI lawyer in West Frankfort, IL can help you from day one — working to protect your license and build your courtroom defense.

 Image